 You are now going to quickly collect data about the two texts you read.
 This data will help you find connections between them.

 You could continue collecting more data, of course.
-You could, for instance, think of the tone in each text.
-You could comment on the settings.
-You could pick out important sentences and phrases or important objects.
+You could, for instance, think of the tone in each selection.
+You could comment on the settings of the selections.
+You could pick out important sentences and phrases, important objects, or even references to colors.
 The depth of your data collection depends on your purpose and the time you have available.